MailTape/MailTape-v1/_posts/2019-05-12-Elodie-Rama.md

 guestPic: guestPic357.jpg
 episode_URL: 'http://mailta.pe/357/Elodie-Rama'
 ---
-<p id="introduction"> This morning, we walk through the deserted streets of a city (of your choice).
-Whether we return from the evening or after, or we decide to pick up the half-awake croissants, the selection of Elodie Rama accompanies us in our ears this Sunday.
+<p id="introduction">This morning, we walk through the deserted streets of a city (of your choice).
+Whether we return from the evening, or we decide to buy a croissants, the selection of Elodie Rama accompanies us in our ears this Sunday.
 <br><br>

-A dose of jazz, a hint of soul and a twist of folk, this artist’s universe fascinates us and impregnates with her origins and experiences.
+A dose of jazz, a hint of soul and a twist of folk !
+This artist’s universe fascinates us and impregnates with her origins and experiences.
 Elodie Rama is a singer, an imposing voice, but she is also a visual artist and fashion designer.</p>